anvsm/Machine-Learning/Heart_Disease_Prediction/README.md

 Features:

-Loading and exploring a heart disease dataset Performing data preprocessing and feature engineering Building a logistic regression model
+- Loading and exploring a heart disease dataset.

+- Performing data preprocessing and feature engineering.

+- Building a logistic regression model.

-Evaluating model performance using accuracy, confusion matrix and Classification Report The dataset used is assumed to be from a public heart disease dataset, such as the onefrom the UCI Machine Learning Repository.
+- Evaluating model performance using accuracy, confusion matrix and Classification Report.

+- The dataset used is assumed to be from a public heart disease dataset, such as the onefrom the UCI Machine Learning Repository.

 The notebook uses the following libraries: